naman03malhotra/senti/README.md

 - Infinte scroll to view previous tweets.
 - Sentiment analysis of the tweets fetched [Powered by HPE- Heaven On Demand](http://www.havenondemand.com/).
 - Debugging Mode

+### This is just a protoype, the app is still under development, new version will be realesed soon.
+Stay tuned.

 ### Dependencies